Esri/arcgis-maps-sdk-kotlin-toolkit/doc/general/design_patterns.md

 }
 ```

 As to where to hoist these UI states, ViewModels are themselves the state holders in this scenario, and hence should be hoisted at the root level composable, ex - Screen level composables are root for all UI that it creates. (see [ViewModels creation](#creating-viewmodels)).
-If you are not using a ViewModel then it just a plain class that holds the UI state.
-Either way it would be hoisted at the root level composable.
+If you are not using a ViewModel then it can be a plain class that holds the UI state.
+Either way it should be hoisted at the root level composable.

 Then there are UI elements as state, which effect the UI itself (hide/show/expand a card, etc.,) which can be internal to each child composable within a tree.
 These can be as close or hoisted up the hierarchy depending on where they are read/written.